Numerically Safe Gaussian Elimination with No Pivoting: Multiplicative Pre-processing for GENP and BGE

 \subsection{Heuristic amelioration of pre-processing for GENP}

-Suppose that $A$, $F$, and $H$ are a nonsingular and well-conditioned matrix $A$ has been pre-processed with multipliers $F_i$ and/or $H_i$ recursively sampled from two sufficiently large sets $\mathcal F=\{F_i\}_{i}$ and $\mathcal H=\{H_i\}_{i}$ of $n\times n$ matrices generated independently of each other and of the matrix $A$.
-Then Corollary \ref{cogprd} implies that application of GENP with pre-processing by a nonsingular and well-conditioned multipliers $F_i$ and/or $H_i$ is safe and numerically safe for most of nonsingular and well-conditioned input matrices $A$.
-This somewhat informal claim is in good accordance with our empirical study, although for any multipliers $F$ we can readily exhibit bad nonsingular and well-conditioned inputs $A$ for which GENP applied to the matrix $FA$ fails numerically, and similarly for GENP applied to matrices $AH$ and $FAH$.
+Corollary \ref{cogprd} implies that application of GENP with pre-processing by a nonsingular and well-conditioned multipliers $F$ and/or $H$ is safe and numerically safe for most of nonsingular and well-conditioned input matrices $A$.
+This somewhat informal claim is in good accordance with our empirical study, although for any multipliers $F$ we can readily exhibit bad nonsingular and well-conditioned inputs $A$ for which GENP applied to the matrix $FA$ fails numerically, and similarly for GENP applied to matrices $AH$ and $FAH$ for any fixed multiplier $H$.

 Next we comment on two heuristic recipes for choosing multipliers.

 (i) Clearly the product of two sparse matrices has good chances to have singular square leading blocks, and so one can be cautious about pre-processing a sparse matrix with sparse multipliers.
 For a partial remedy, we can more evenly distribute nonzero entries throughout a sparse multiplier, but for a more reliable remedy, we can apply dense structured multipliers.